hamstah/apitools/README.md

 ### resourceserver

 Class to implement the REST api of resources defined in a schema.
-Supports creation, retrieval, deletion, listing of instances and schema
+Supports creation, update, retrieval, deletion, listing of instances and schema

 ## Dependencies